its-ramen/macos-services/README.md

 ## Decrypt file.workflow
 Does the opposite of the Encyrpt file.workflow.
-To use, right-click on the file you wish to decreypt (using the encrypt workflow above), and click "Decrypt file" A pop-up dialoge will prompt for the passphrase you chose earlier.
+To use, right-click on the file you wish to decrypt (using the encrypt workflow above), and click "Decrypt file" A pop-up dialoge will prompt for the passphrase you chose earlier.
 The file will be decrypted and appeneded *.decrypted.
 This is for your information and the extension can be removed.

 ## Get Checksums.workflow